eum602/rust-examples/README.md

 ## Rust commands
 * cargo --version ; cargo is the rust compilation manager
-* cargo new --bin project_name ;  creates a new project.
+* cargo new --bin project_name ;  creates a new project from a template.
 Eg. cargo new --bin hello_world
+* cargo new project_name ;  asummes cargo new --bin ... by default
 * cargo run ; runs the program from anywhere into the package.
 Invokes the rustc and the executes the producer binary. runs "target/debug/hello" where hello can vary according to the project name.
 If already compiled then only runs the binary.
 * cargo build --release ; builds optimized for release.
 Creates a target/release folder instead of target/debug folder.
 * cargo check; compiles but does not create the excutable file.